Jon Mirasty

-Jonathon Gary Frank Mirasty (born June 4, 1982) is a Cree native Canadian ice hockey player who has played in multiple professional leagues including the WHL, KHL, and AHL.
+Jonathon Gary Frank Mirasty (born June 4, 1982) is a Cree Canadian former professional ice hockey player who has played in multiple leagues including the KHL, AHL, and ECHL.
 Nicknamed "Nasty" by both teammates and fans, Mirasty developed a cult following throughout his career due to his Mohawk hairstyle and his laughing during his fights.

+Playing career

+Mirasty started his career playing junior ice hockey for various teams in the SJHL, WHL, and MJHL from 1999 to 2003.

+Upon turning professional, Mirasty signed with the Bakersfield Condors of the ECHL in 2003.
+In 2004, he played two games for ECHL teams but spent the majority of the season playing for the Sorel-Tracy Mission of the LNAH.
+From 2005 to 2007, he played for both the Mission and also the Danbury Trashers of the UHL.

-Mirasty finished the 2010-11 regular season with the Fort Wayne Komets.
-However, he was left off the playoff roster.
-Mirasty, who weighs 220 pounds and stands five-foot-ten, had originally planned on retiring from hockey in 2006.
-After playing low-level pro-hockey, Mirasty was soon given a chance to play for the Syracuse Crunch of the AHL, a minor-league affiliate of the Columbus Blue Jackets, where he appeared in a number of NHL exhibition games while continuing to compete for the minor league team at the times.
-Mirasty currently plays for Binghamton Black Bears of the FPHL.
+After playing low-level pro-hockey for several years, Mirasty originally planned on retiring from hockey in 2006.
+Instead, in 2007, Mirasty was soon given a chance to play for the Syracuse Crunch of the AHL, a minor-league affiliate of the Columbus Blue Jackets, where he appeared in a number of NHL exhibition games while continuing to compete for the minor league team over the next four seasons.

+Mirasty finished the 2010-11 regular season with the Fort Wayne Komets after starting it with the Elmira Jackals; he was left off the playoff roster, however.